 What is an architecture internship?

 Architectural associations around the world, put internships in place as a means of easing the transition from formal education, to architectural licensing and practice.
-Internships ensure that enough practical standard knowledge is gained in the field, and the health and safety of the public is guaranteed.
+Internships ensure that enough practical standard knowledge is gained before students enter into the industry as professionals, and in turn help to ensure that the health and safety of the public is maintained.

 Internships are similar to the apprenticeship practice of the old days, albeit modernized.
-Apprenticeship did not require formal education, but candidates were typically enlisted to a mentor who took them under their wings and trained them for many years.
-However, architectural internships require graduation from an accredited architecture school, or at least an enrolment in one.
+Apprenticeships did not require formal education, but candidates were typically enlisted to a mentor who took them under their wing and trained them until they were deemed to be ready.

-Duties of interns depend on the size of firm and their allocation of job duties.
-Typically, architecture interns should be prepared to do some or all of the following during the course of their internship:
+Duties of interns depend on the size of firm and their allocation of job duties, but typically, students can expect to do some or all of the following during the course of their internship:

-Develop your technical skills – Though you learn a lot of technical skills in school, there is still so much to be learnt while working.
+Develop your technical skills – Although you learn a lot of technical skills in school, there is still so much to be learnt whilst working.
 Experience they say, is the best teacher.
-An aspiring architect should also learn to be a good data analyst, as you will be working with numbers, spreadsheets and formulas.
+An aspiring architect should also learn to be a good data analyst, as you will be working with numbers, spreadsheets, and formulas.

-A good architect should learn about presentations, economy, market and technology.
-They are all vital parts of running a firm.
-They are skills that will be of great value to interns who wish to get full time employment.
+A good architect should learn about presentations, economy, market, and technology.
+They are all vital parts of running a firm, and are all skills that will be of great value to interns who wish to get full time employment.

 Work on relational skills – Communication is important.
-Though knowledge of technical skills might get you the job, you interpersonal skills determine if you will keep it.
-The way you relate with others, communicate your ideas and resolve conflict are important skills to develop.
+Though knowledge of technical skills might get you the job, your interpersonal skills determine if you will keep it.
+The way you relate with others, communicate your ideas and resolve conflicts are important skills to develop.

 Your firm should be confident in your ability to represent them in the best possible light in every situation.
 Ensure you study and learn from architects you encounter along your journey.

-Learn networking – Networking is a chance for you to build relationships with people that will help you get where you want to be in life.
+Networking – Networking is a chance for you to build relationships with people that will help you get to where you want to be.
 The earlier you take networking seriously, the better for you it will be.